fernandohiroshi/job-control/README.md

 Next-Auth is a complete open-source authentication solution for Next.js applications.
 It provides built-in support for various authentication providers and session management, making it simple to add secure authentication to your application.

-## Development Setup

-The project includes configuration for Prettier and ESLint, ensuring code consistency and quality.
-The Tailwind Sorter is integrated to keep Tailwind CSS classes organized.

 ## Deployment

 The project is deployed at [job-control.vercel.app](https://job-control.vercel.app).